sal55/langs/mycompilers.md

 This idea was extended to my own executable format, called MX and using .mx files.
 However Windows doesn't understand MX files, so to run those it needs conventional stub program, about 12KB.

-(Since ML/MX are portable formats, one possible use would be on Linux, where I don't need to learn about ELF format; I just need a separate loader, say written in C. Which in fact, I've already written, to try it out on Windows.
+(Since ML/MX are portable formats, one possible use would be on Linux, where I don't need to learn about ELF format; I just need a separate loader, say written in C, to run MX applications.
+Which in fact, I've already written, to try it out on Windows.
 I wanted to run my code for x64, without even needing to adjust it to use the SYS V ABI, which is just about possible for certaimn programs, but then I lost interest: WSL can run EXEs anyway...)

 Another by-product of the fixups needed for MX/ML files, is to fix up generated code to run directly in memory, without needing to write those files.